Opinion: Women without children aren’t selfish – we’re self aware

 Rather than selfish, I’d like to think of these brave women as self-aware.
 From what I’ve seen, motherhood is no easy gig.
 I think of it more as a vocation than a biological or psychological imperative.

-Yet there are many who still believe that a woman’s principal purpose is baby making.
+Yet there are many who still believe that a woman’s principal purpose is baby-making.
 They struggle to understand that a woman might choose something else for herself, or feel she isn’t in a position to make such a choice.

 I suspect motherhood might have been a challenge for me.
 I have little patience, and my tolerance for noise, mess and sticky fingers is low.
-I’d rather not do it, than do a bad job.
+I’d rather not do it than do a bad job.
 In that respect I think I’m incredibly unselfish.

 Women in the media who don’t have children are sometimes portrayed as sad, empty or unfulfilled.
 Either that or cruel heartless bitches.
 We are at best seen as defective, at worst, deviant.
 Why can’t a woman be happy in herself, just as she is?